Plant identification and monitoring +

 Priority Habitat Inventory

-To make sure you’re eligible for GS6 option in CS then please see these “how to” slides .
-There are notes on how to do the survey and a priority habitats lowland meadows recording sheet .
+To make sure you’re eligible for GS6 option in CS then please see these “how to” slides and survey method guidance.
+There are additional notes on how to do the survey and a Priority Habitats Lowland Meadows Survey Sheet .

 Information regarding Natural England’s evidence requirements for adding your land to the Priority Habitat Index, and the Data License Agreement which must be signed to accompany your application.